You work hard all year to save and pay down debt, so why do you fall into the money trap this time of year?

 Why filing for bankruptcy is the best move for those who can't pay their bills.

 For the past year Michelle has been gambling away her savings and retirement, and digging herself deeper and deeper into debt.
 Suze gives Michelle a reality check about how much worst her situation may become if she doesn't file bankruptcy now.

 Whitney, who's 32, asks Suze if she can afford to spend $1,350/month for 2 years of culinary school tuition.

-Eileen, who's 56, asks Suze if she can afford to spend $15,000 to $20,000 to buy a used travel trailer.
+Molly asks Suze if she can afford to spend $350 to take her father to a Michael Buble concert.